The Theory of Economic Complexity: Conclusion

 Second, we use standard macroeconomic assumptions to estimate the wages and prices associated with this model, which help support the well known empirical fact that economies tend to converge to a level of income that is related to their economic complexity~\cite{hidalgo_building_2009,hausmann_atlas_2014,chavez_economic_2017,domini_patterns_2022,koch_economic_2021,stojkoski_impact_2016,stojkoski_relationship_2017,ourens_can_2012,poncet_economic_2013,stojkoski_multidimensional_2022,tacchella_new_2012,bustos_production_2022,atkin2021globalization,teixeira2022economic,hoeriyah2022economic,mao2021economic,basile_economic_2022,cardoso2023export,romero2021economic}.\\

 And third, we provide theoretical underpinnings for the structure of the networks of related activities.
-Our findings show that the structure of these networks reflect how capabilities are distributed across economies and activities.\\
+Our findings show that the structure of these networks is a reflection of how capabilities are distributed across economies and activities.\\

 More broadly, our work helps clarify a field that had grown rapidly in its empirical scope while lacking a shared theoretical core.
 By grounding complexity metrics in production functions, and explaining the structure of networks of relatedness using a capability-based model, we offer a framework that not only explains the empirical robustness of $ECI$, but should also open new paths for integrating economic complexity ideas further into development economics and trade theory.\\